snix0/norzhctf-writeup/leet_computer/leet_computer.md

 [-] Exploit failed
 ```

 The exploit failed but it does seem that we are able to communicate with the service successfully.
 The output indicates that the default "break-on" function, `java.net.ServerSocket.accept`, is not being used or called by whatever application is running on the JVM.
-This is most likely causing the exploit to fail because the it depends on a breakpoint that we set to be triggered in order for the exploit to succeed.
+This is most likely causing the exploit to fail because it depends on a breakpoint that we set to be triggered in order for the exploit to succeed.

 In order to find a function that would be more likely to work, we can try to connect directly with the JDWP service.
 There is a paper available at https://www.exploit-db.com/papers/27179 written by prdelka which explains how to leak useful information and determining a likely candidates for the "break-on" function which can be used for the breakpoint during exploitation.